 Each NSF award contains as part of the award general terms and conditions, an article implementing the public access requirements.

 a.
 Special Award Provisions

-At the request of the prospective recipient or on recommendation from NSF staff, the cognizant NSF Grants and Agreements Officer, with the concurrence of the cognizant NSF Program Officer, may negotiate special patent or copyright provisions when the Grants and Agreements Officer determines that exceptional circumstances require restriction or elimination of the right of a prospective recipient to control principal rights to subject inventions or writings in order to better achieve the objectives of the program, the National Science Foundation Act, or (in the case of inventions) Chapter 18 of Title 35 of the USC.
+At the request of the prospective recipient or on recommendation from NSF staff, the cognizant NSF Grants and Agreements Officer, with the concurrence of the cognizant NSF Program Officer, may negotiate special patent or copyright provisions when the Grants and Agreements Officer determines that exceptional circumstances require restriction or elimination of the right of a prospective recipient to control principal rights to subject inventions or writings in order to better achieve the objectives of the program, the National Science Foundation Act, or (in the case of inventions) 35 U.S.C § 18.
 Every special copyright or patent provision will allow the recipient, after an invention has been made or copyrighted material created, to request that it be allowed to retain principal rights to that invention or material, unless doing so would be inconsistent with an obligation imposed on NSF by statute, international agreement, or pact with other participants in, or supporters of, the research.

 (i) Awards not primarily intended to support scientific or engineering research generally do not contain patent or copyrighted material provisions.
 Examples of such awards are travel, conference, and equipment grants.

 (ii) NSF Fellowships and Traineeships.
-In accordance with Section 212 of Title 35 of the USC, NSF claims no rights to inventions made by fellows or trainees.
+In accordance with 35 U.S.C. § 212, NSF claims no rights to inventions made by fellows or trainees.
 The following provision will be included in each fellowship or traineeship program solicitation and made part of the award:

 INTELLECTUAL PROPERTY RIGHTS